Grid-aware aggregation and realtime disaggregation of distributed energy resources in radial networks: Introduction

 \section{Introduction}

-The distribution network was engineered under the assumption that homes and businesses were to be supplied power from the grid.
-However, with increasing penetrations of solar PV in distribution feeders has created so-called ``pro-consumers'' who (at times) supply the grid with energy rather than consume it.
-This can lead to a back-flow in power and can result in violations of voltage and transformer constraints and unreliable operation of the system~\cite{driesen2006distributed,bayer2018german}.
-Furthermore, the significant variability inherent to solar PV challenges traditional operating paradigms and represents an opportunity for optimal power flow algorithms to improve reliability and responsiveness of the grid and its flexible resources (e.g., batteries, PV inverters).
-However, due to the fast timescale of the solar PV variability, these algorithms must be computationally tractable and, yet, representative of the physics.
-That is, grid optimization algorithms must ensure admissible network operations~\cite{kristov2016tale}.
+The distribution system was engineered under the assumption that residential and commercial customers would only have power directed to them from the bulk grid.
+However, the increasing penetration of solar PV in distribution feeders has created so-called ``prosumers'' who (at times) can supply the grid with energy rather than just consume it.
+This leads to \textit{reverse power flows} that can result in unexpected violations of voltage and transformer limits, which may negatively impact system reliability~\cite{driesen2006distributed}.
+Furthermore, the significant variability inherent to solar PV generation challenges traditional distribution system operating paradigms.
+In addition, with ubiquitous connectivity, behind-the-meter (BTM) smart appliances and DERs will soon underpin a demand that is inherently flexible.
+Many works in literature, such as~\cite{hao2014aggregate,tindemans2015decentralized}, provide methodologies for aggregating the flexibility of DERs to provide grid services.
+The authors in~\cite{muller2017aggregation} employ transactive energy principles as way to disaggregate flexibility amongst the individual DERs.
+However, none of these methods consider the underlying network, which may become overloaded when flexible demand is deployed at scale in a distribution feeder.
+The optimal power flow (OPF) represents a method for algorithms to improve reliability of the grid and responsiveness of flexible resources (e.g., batteries, PV inverters).
+However, due to the sub-minutely timescale of the solar PV variability, these algorithms must be computationally tractable and, yet, representative of the physics.
+That is, grid optimization algorithms should ensure admissible network operations~\cite{kristov2016tale}.